13C NMR study of superconductivity near charge instability realized in beta"-(BEDT-TTF)4[(H3O)Ga(C2O4)3]C6H5NO2

-Holmes $et al.$ have suggested a novel mechanism that is triggered by an increase in the SC transition temperature $T_{c}$ of CeCu$_{2}$Si$_{2}$ under pressures greater than $3$ GPa, at which the system approaches to the second critical point ascribed to a valence instability \cite{holmes-PRB69}.
-Theory indicates that the enhanced charge susceptibility near an \emph{electric} QCP increase $T_{c}$.
-The experimental results that evidence the charge-fluctuations-induced superconductivity is required.
-Charge ordering is observed in several BEDT-TTF salts with $\alpha$- and $\theta$- type structures, and some of them undergo the SC transition in the charge-ordered state.
-A theoretical study shows that an unconventional SC state can be realized in these compounds near charge instability \cite{merino-PRL87, merino-PRL96}, as expected for other superconductors observed near magnetic QCPs.
-Since resistivity and optical experiments clearly reveal the charge instability in BEDT-TTF salts, an investigation of the SC state is essential.
-However, few such investigations have been reported because the low $T_{c} (\simeq 1$ K) value has restricted detailed experiments.
+Charge ordering is observed in several BEDT-TTF salts with $\alpha$- and $\theta$-type structures \cite{miyagawa-PRB62, takano-SM120}, some of which undergo SC transition in the charge-ordered state \cite{nishikawa-PRB72, morinaka-PRB80}.
+A theoretical study shows that an unconventional SC state can be realized in these compounds near charge instability \cite{merino-PRL87, watanabe-JPSJ74, merino-PRL96}, as expected for other superconductors observed near magnetic QCPs.
+Since optical experiments in BEDT-TTF salts have clearly revealed charge instability and indicated the connection between superconductivity and charge fluctuation \cite{tanaka-JPSJ77, kaiser-PRL105}, investigations of electronic properties in both the normal and SC states by various experimental techniques are essential.

-Superconductivity was observed at rather high temperature reaching $9$ K in $\beta ''$ type structure $\beta''$-(BEDT-TTF)$_{4}$[(H$_{3}$O)$M$(C$_{2}$O$_{4}$)$_{3}]\cdot Y$ with $M=$ Ga, Fe and Cr and $Y=$ C$_{6}$H$_{5}$NO$_{2}$ or C$_{6}$H$_{5}$CN \cite{kurmoo-JACS117, akutsu-JACS124, coldea-PRB69, bangura-PRB72}.
-These compounds consist of alternating BEDT-TTF layers and anion block layers as shown in Fig.~\ref{fig1}(a).
+Superconductivity was observed at rather high temperatures reaching $9$ K in the $\beta ''$-type structures $\beta''$-(BEDT-TTF)$_{4}$[(H$_{3}$O)$M$(C$_{2}$O$_{4}$)$_{3}]\cdot Y$ with $M=$ Ga, Fe, or Cr and $Y=$ C$_{6}$H$_{5}$NO$_{2}$ or C$_{6}$H$_{5}$CN \cite{kurmoo-JACS117, akutsu-JACS124, coldea-PRB69, bangura-PRB72}.
+These compounds consist of alternating BEDT-TTF and anion block layers.
 The metallic conductivity is governed by the positive carriers injected into the two-dimensional BEDT-TTF layers.
-Unlike $\kappa$-(BEDT-TTF)$_{2}X$ near antiferromagnetism, magnetic anomaly is absent for these $\beta''$ family compounds, whereas the anomaly associated with charge ordering is observed at approximately $100$ K by Raman spectroscopy and electrical transport measurements \cite{bangura-PRB72}.
-Superconductivity in these salts must be investigated experimentally to unravel the nature of superconductivity in the vicinity of the charge instability.
+Magnetic anomaly is absent in these $\beta''$-family compounds, whereas the anomaly associated with charge ordering has been observed at approximately $100$ K by Raman spectroscopy and electric transport measurements \cite{bangura-PRB72}.
+Superconductivity in these salts must be investigated to determine the nature of superconductivity in the vicinity of charge instability.